iconify/iconify/packages/api-redundancy/README.md

 This package provides redundancy management for scripts that use API.
 It detects API connection timeouts and re-sends queries to backup API host(s).

-It was designed to be used with Iconify version 2.
+It was designed to be used with Iconify icon components and plugins.
+It ensures that icon data is automatically retrieved from backup API in case main API server is unreachable, improving API uptime.

 ## Usage

-TODO

 Due to time constraints, documentation is not available.

-See `@iconify/iconify` version 2 and `@iconify/icon-finder` source code for usage examples.
+See `lib/api/` in `core` package in sibling directory of this repository for usage.

 ## License